Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-Horses are big business in Australia, especially horse racing.
+Horses are a big business in Australia, especially in horse racing.
 The popular sport contributes vast amounts of money to the country’s economy.
-Australia is home to significant numbers of horse farms and breeding operations that export horses around the world.
-Feral horses also make their home here and cause significant controversy over groups concerned with environmental protection.
+Australia is home to several horse farms and breeding operations that export horses worldwide.
+Feral horses are also abundant and have caused significant controversy among groups concerned with environmental protection.

 If you’ve ever wondered about the Australian horse industry, you’ve come to the right place!
 Here are 10 Australian horse statistics that will give you an overview of these animals in this country.